cube-js/cube/docs/content/Schema/Reference/schema-execution-environment.md

 ## console.log

-Data schema cannot access `console.log` due to a separate [VM instance](https://nodejs.org/api/vm.html) that runs it.
+Data schema cannot access `console.log` due to a separate [VM instance][nodejs-vm] that runs it.
 Suppose you find yourself writing complex logic for SQL generation that depends on a lot of external input.
 In that case, you probably want to introduce a helper service outside of `schema` directory that you can debug as usual Node.js code.

 ## Cube.js globals (cube and others)